Glynn Edwards

-John Glynn Edwards (2 February 1931 – 23 May 2018) was a British television and cinema character actor, who came to national prominence for his portrayal of the barman Dave Harris in the 1970s–1990s British television comedy-drama Minder.
+John Glynn Edwards (2 February 1931 – 23 May 2018) was a British actor who worked in television and films.
+He came to national prominence for his portrayal of the barman Dave Harris in the television comedy drama series Minder (1979—1994).

 Early life

 Edwards was born in Penang, Peninsular Malaysia, on 2 February 1931.
 His father, who spent little time with his son, was a rubber planter at the time of his birth and died in 1946.
-His mother died shortly after his birth and he was raised first by his grandparents in Southsea, Hampshire, and then by his father and stepmother, who ran a pub in Salisbury, Wiltshire.
+His mother died when he was very young, and he was brought up firstly by his grandparents in Southsea, Hampshire, and then by his father and stepmother, in Salisbury, Wiltshire.

-He received his early formal education at Clayesmore School in Dorset.
+Edwards received his early formal education at Clayesmore School in Dorset.
 In his childhood he read Arthur Ransome's adventure novel Swallows and Amazons, which gave him a life-long passion for river-boating, which began with sailing expeditions along the River Avon in his tenth year.

-As a teenager he was an amateur actor, before going to Trinidad where he worked first as a sugar farmer, but having decided that his father's life of plantation farming wasn't for him, he found employment as assistant stage manager and compere of calypso shows for tourists.
-After returning to England he spent a year at the Royal Central School of Speech & Drama in London, and was then hired as a stage manager at the King's Theatre in Gainsborough, Lincolnshire.
+Edwards performed in amateur dramatics in his teenage years and, after a period in Trinidad where he tried sugar farming, he returned to England and studied at the Royal Central School of Speech & Drama in London, before gaining employment as a stage manager at the King's Theatre in Gainsborough, Lincolnshire.